mikkurogue/dotfiles/.config/hypr/defaults/README.md

-# Omarchy Defaults
+# Hyprland Defaults

-The `omarchy-defaults/` directory contains copies of the default configuration files from Omarchy.
+The `defaults/` directory contains copies of the default configuration files from Omarchy.

 These files have been copied locally to make this dotfiles repository standalone and independent of the Omarchy installation.